-- 74. A supplier may, upon payment of the prescribed fee, appeal to the Tribunal against a decision - (a) to refuse to register him or renew his registration; - (b) that he is ineligible to participate in public procurement; - (c) to exclude him from participation in public procurement; or - (d) to remove his name from the Suppliers Register.
+- 94. A supplier may, upon payment of such fee as may be prescribed, appeal to the Tribunal against a decision - (a) to refuse to register him or renew his registration; - (b) that he is ineligible to participate in public procurement; - (c) to exclude him from participation in public procurement; or - (d) to remove his name from the Suppliers Register.